 The US army is working to limit its dependence on GPS by developing the next generation of navigation technology, including a tiny autonomous chip, the director of the Pentagon's research agency said Wednesday.

 (Phys.org) —At the Laboratory of Intelligent Systems we are developing a novel flying platform which has the ability to move on the ground by using its wings only.
 Using the wings as whegs to move on rough terrains instead ...

 Merging bioengineering and electronics: Scientists grow artificial tissues with embedded nanoscale sensors

 A multi-institutional research team has developed a method for embedding networks of biocompatible nanoscale wires within engineered tissues.
-These networks—which mark the first time that electronics and ...
+These networks—which mark the first time that electronics and tissue have been ...

 Hollywood-style robots able to shoot people without permission from their human handlers are a real possibility and must be banned before governments start deploying them, campaigners warned Monday.

 For decades, researchers in artificial intelligence, or AI, worked on specialized problems, developing theoretical concepts and workable algorithms for various aspects of the field.
 Computer vision, planning and reasoning ...

 There isn't a radio-control handset in sight as a nimble robot briskly weaves itself in and out of the confined tunnels of an underground mine.